OpenSTEF/openstef/docs/README.md

 - `conf.py`: defining settings
 - `Makefile` and `make.bat`: not exactly sure, we use defaults
 - `index.rst`: Define the index of the final documentation
-- `openstf_dbc`: empty openstf_dbc implementation so other python modules do not give an exception when imported.

 Running locally, documentation html files are generated but not added to gh-pages:
 ```